for-giobbe/BASE/tutorial_3.md

 ---

-This tutorial is rather similar to the previous one, with a big exception: we are going to implement in our analyses **OGs of non-ubiquitous genes** - _i.e._ OGs where some single-copy genes are missing for some of the species considered.
+This tutorial is rather similar to the previous one, with a big exception: we are going to implement in our analyses **OGs of non-ubiquitous genes** - _i.e._ OGs the gene is missing for some of the species considered.
 As before, what's need to carry out this analysis is a folder of ```.fa``` aligned OGs, a ```.nwk``` species tree and two codeml ```.ctl``` files.

 [Here](https://github.com/for-giobbe/BASE/tree/master/example/_non-ubiquitous_OGs) is the folder of the toy-dastaset which includes non-ubiquitous genes OGs as well; if